"We'll pick you up."

 Now that we've broken down the fundamentals of NPS, let's review the reasons why your business should be measuring it every day.

 There are many metrics you should use to assess the daily performance of your business.
 But one of the most powerful, adaptable, and underrated metrics is Net Promoter Score.

 You're likely already tracking NPS.
 If you're not, I encourage you to start doing so today.
 And if you are, I implore you to go a step further and track NPS on a daily basis.

 1. It aligns your team.

-How do you combat this epidemic lack of enthusiasm from hitting your company?
+How do you combat this epidemic of lackluster enthusiasm from hitting your company?

 For many departments, setting goals is easy.
 Marketing teams can set ideal CPAs and customer acquisition metrics.
 Engineering teams can aim for points or products launched.
 But much of what Customer Success teams do is qualitative.